spc476/a09/README.txt

 			.OPT BASIC CODE <line>

 				Set the line number for the code to poke the object code into memory.

-Defatuls to the next line number after the DATA statements have been generated.
+				Default is the next line after DATA statements.

 			.OPT BASIC DEFUSRn <address>

-				Omit DEFUSRn=<address> in the BASIC output.
+				Emit DEFUSRn=<address> in the BASIC output.
 				This is for code meant to run with either
 				ECB or DECB.  n can be between 0 and 9.

 			.OPT BASIC INCR <delta>

 				Set the line incrmement for subsequence
 				BASIC lines.

-It defaults to 10.
+				Default value is 10.

 			.OPT BASIC LINE <line>

 				Set the starting line number for the DATA statements.

-The default value is 10.
+				Default value is 10.

 				NOTE: This should appear before any data is generated, otherwise the results are